Converted the old roofrack bars and put some foam on them perfect for taking the bikes in the trailer.

 The battery system adds a lot of weight, but the difference it makes is very noticeable. it is about two or three gears worth of power overall.
 On the really steep hills you crawl up, but you are not exhausted, especially if I am in tow mode and powering the rig by myself.

 I took the steel kett for a spin today after having done a long trip on the Kross.
-If you are thinking of buying a kross consider carefully.
+If you are thinking of buying a kross just get on with it and do it!

-It is however not a patch on the old steel ketts. they are so fast by comparison.
-I think their overall lightness and maneuverability shine though.
+It is however not a patch on the old steel ketts.
+I think their overall lightness does make them very different, but that is because we have the heinzmann unit on the front wheel.
 That and they can be picked up for an eighth of the price secondhand.

-We got new tires fitted at the back end which are certainly better than the knobbly max max’s that came with the bike. the rolling noise is less and I am sure the trike feels a little faster. bit subjective, but with the heinzemann up front and knobbly tires it did feel like you were wading through treacle.
+We got new tires fitted at the back end which are certainly better than the knobbly max max’s that came with the bike. the rolling noise is less and I am sure the trike feels a little faster. bit subjective, but with the heinzemann up front and knobbly tires it did feel like you were set to take on anything.

 It has taken an age, but brakes are bled. new pads fitted as they have worn down completely at one side (in 600 miles) New bolt fitted to pedal crank.
 Schlumpf has been removed and the bolts to the electrics tightened and loctite added this time.